kmeans27/ReviewsNLP/README.md

 from the dataset: https://www.kaggle.com/datasets/datafiniti/consumer-reviews-of-amazon-products.
 (Currently only the first 100 rows)

-I developed a BoW and a TF-IDF model to make a first impression I then developed a LSA and a LDA model
+I developed a BoW and a TF-IDF model to make a first impression I then developed a LSA and a LDA model.

 The LDA model is currently not giving good result, so working on that.